-As at 31 December 2013, 69.8 per cent. of the total assets of the banking system in Bulgaria were foreign owned, and 30.2 per cent. of banks were domestically owned according to supervisory data reported by the Bulgarian National Bank (the "BNB").
-Out of the 69.8 per cent. of foreign owned banks, EU banks had a share of 67.7 per cent., of which 62.2 per cent. were subsidiaries of EU banks and 5.5 per cent. were branches (see "Monetary and Financial System - The Banking System").
+As at 31 December 2015, 76.4 per cent. of the total assets of the banking system in Bulgaria were foreign owned, and 23.6 per cent. of banks were domestically owned according to supervisory data reported by the Bulgarian National Bank (the "BNB").
+Out of the 76.4 per cent. foreign owned assets, EU banks had a share of 75.1 per cent., of which 71.3 per cent. were subsidiaries of EU banks and 3.7 per cent. were branches of EU banks (see "Monetary and Financial System - The Banking System").
 The Bulgarian banking system is exposed to the banking systems of other countries, including Italy, Greece, Austria and France.
 Foreign banks may rebalance their global loan portfolio in a manner adversely affecting Bulgaria as a result of events related or unrelated to Bulgaria, including as a result of the ongoing economic turbulence in the Eurozone and sovereign debt markets.
 In addition, foreign banks may decrease funding to their subsidiaries operating in Bulgaria due to actual or perceived deterioration in asset quality, particularly in the event of a weaker than expected economic performance and a rise in non-performing loans ("NPLs").
 Resulting hypothetical balance sheet mismatches may negatively affect the Bulgarian economy and, as a result, have an adverse effect on Bulgaria's ability to repay principal and make payments of interest on the Notes.

-The level of NPLs in the Bulgarian banking sector may continue to increase and impact the banking sectors' stability and profitability
+The level of NPLs in the Bulgarian banking sector may continue to increase and impact the banking sector's stability and profitability

-Following the 2008-2009 global economic crisis, the level of NPLs in the Bulgarian banking system began to increase.
-At the end of 2013, the share of net NPLs amounted to 10.1 per cent. of total net loans (excluding those to credit institutions) and 6.3 per cent. of total assets, compared to 10.6 per cent. of net loans and 6.8 per cent. of total assets at the end of 2012, 9.6 per cent. of net loans and 6.5 per cent. of total assets at the end of 2011 and 8.0 per cent. of net loans and 5.5 per cent. of total assets at the end of 2010.
-The net balance sheet value of loans overdue for more than 90 days relative to the net credit portfolio was 10.5 per cent. as at 30 September 2014.
+At the end of 2014, the share of net NPLs amounted to 9.4 per cent. of total net loans (excluding those to credit institutions) and 5.5 per cent. of total assets, compared to 10.1 per cent. of the total net loans (excluding those to credit institutions) and 6.3 per cent. of total assets at the end of 2013, 10.6 per cent. of total net loans (excluding those to credit institutions) and 6.8 per cent. of total assets at the end of 2012 and 9.6 per cent. of total net loans (excluding those to credit institutions) and 6.5 per cent. of total assets at the end of 2011.
+In 2015, the definition of NPLs was broadened to include additional debtors (see "Monetary and Financial System-Asset quality").
+As at 31 December 2015, the net balance sheet value of NPLs was 11.6 per cent. of the total net loans (excluding those to credit institutions) and 6.4 per cent. of the total assets.
+The increase in the NPLs at the end of 2015 compared to 2014 is mainly due to the broadened definition.

 If there is a further slowdown of economic growth in the Eurozone or the EU as a whole, there may be pressure on Bulgarian exports due to a reduction in demand for Bulgarian goods.
 This may lead to a deterioration of the liquidity position of exporters which in turn may lead to an increase in companies being unable to make timely payments or repay their debts resulting in the deterioration of banks' credit portfolio quality and lower bank profitability.
-The deterioration in banks' portfolios could make them more susceptible to aggregate shocks, such as increases in their own cost of borrowing, which in turn may negatively affect the Bulgarian economy and, as a result, have an adverse effect on Bulgaria's ability to repay principal and make payments of interest on the Notes
+The deterioration in banks' portfolios could make them more susceptible to aggregate shocks, such as increases in their own cost of borrowing, which in turn may negatively affect the Bulgarian economy and, as a result, have an adverse effect on Bulgaria's ability to repay principal and make payments of interest on the Notes.